When was this photo taken?

 A plain-language verdict, the signals behind it, and a file fingerprint you can re-check yourself.

 Sample output.
-Other images return inconclusive, metadata anomaly, or manipulation indicated.
+Other images return consistent, inconclusive, or metadata anomaly.

 What this can and cannot tell you